You have no doubts: You’re certain that you want to nurse your newborns and you are well aware of all the benefits breastfeeding brings to the table.

-Instead, what you should get is a specialized nursing pillow for twins – one pillow with more supportive arms and space for positioning two babies.
+Instead, what you should get is a specialized twin feeding pillow – one pillow with more supportive arms and space for positioning two babies.

 That said, it’s important to follow your babies’ lead here.
 Remember that not all mothers and newborns enjoy the same things.